Shapes

 It is the only fair prism.

-As seen above, the only fair die that is a prism is the cube.
 However, prisms can be modified and hence turned into fair dice by making sure that they never land on its “poles” (the top or bottom face).
 This is typically done by putting two regular short n-pyramids (or some round shapes) on each of the base polygons.
 If these pyramids are short enough such that their faces are instable, we get a die which will always “land” on one of the n rectangles.
 Since these rectangles are all equal, this die can be considered fair.

 Because all isohedra have an even number of faces, these modified prisms are the only way to make “almost” fair dice with an odd number of faces.